cesheridan/tabwins.vim/README.md

 " add the command that opens the file or dir, e.g. 'Explore' here." ````

-### TAB OPTIONS
+### Tab Options

-Available tab_options are below, with global default vars on the right.
+Available tab options are below, with global default vars on the right.

 These options apply to the entire tab and can be combined when separated by commas.